African - American First Ladies of Distinction

 Elizabeth Keckley

-Elizabeth Keckley [1818 – 1907], a fashion designer, was a slave who purchased her freedom and became the first to serve as a personal confidante, companion, and dress designer for Mary Todd Lincoln [wife of President Abraham Lincoln from 1861 - 1865].
+Elizabeth Keckley (1818–1907), a fashion designer, was an enslaved woman who purchased her freedom and became the first to serve as a personal confidante, companion, and dress designer for Mary Todd Lincoln, wife of President Abraham Lincoln from 1861 to 1865.

 Sarah Goode